OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

     :lines: 2-5, 59-
     :dedent: 4

+**Use the Frame API or build upon them as needed**.
 These are the frame registration functions highlighted above:

 .. literalinclude:: ../../../../rust/src/smb/smb.rs
     :caption: rust/src/smb/smb.rs